Education

 Background

-Dr. Jemilia Davis is currently a faculty member in the UNC School of Education and directs the undergraduate program in Human Organizational Leadership and Development (HOLD).
-She enjoys learning alongside current and future leaders through courageous conversations and meaningful experiences that develop critical leadership skills.
-Prior to this role, she led a research agenda, communication efforts, maintained strong partnerships with state and national partners, and guided funding and development strategies in her role as Director for Strategic Initiatives and External Relations at the Belk Center for Community College Leadership and Research.
+Dr. Jemilia Davis directs the Human and Organizational Leadership Development (HOLD) undergraduate program.
+She enjoys learning alongside student leaders through courageous conversations and meaningful experiences that develop critical leadership skills.
+Before her role at UNC, she led a research agenda, supervised communication efforts, maintained strong state and national partnerships, and guided development strategies as Director for Strategic Initiatives and External Relations at the Belk Center for Community College Leadership and Research.
 She also coordinated academic advising for pre-professional students and supervised student leaders in housing and residence life at the University of North Carolina Wilmington.
-Dr. Davis has primarily served in leadership roles; however, maintains an active commitment to extending scholarship around organizational leadership, equity, and student success through her professional service to national and local organizations.
+Dr. Davis has primarily served in administrative roles but contributes to research and scholarship around organizational leadership, equity, and student success.

 Research

-Dr. Davis is an active scholar practitioner who examines the role of senior leadership in organizations, mainly higher education, and the influence executive leader perspectives, practices, and policies have on promoting equitable success for historically excluded communities.
-Dr. Davis has a specific interest critical case study methods that incorporates qualitative and quantitative data that provides an opportunity to explore the depth and breadth context to describe the environments where senior leaders perform their roles and responsibilities.
+Dr. Davis is an active scholarpractitioner who examines the role of senior leadership in organizations, mainly higher education, and the influence executive leader perspectives, practices, and policies have on promoting equitable success for historically excluded communities.
+Dr. Davis is interested in critical case study methods that explore how senior leaders perform their roles and responsibilities to promote equitable success.